TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/1. Main Window Functions/Utility Misc Functions/README.txt

 % Input Arguments:
 % 1. app: main window app object
+% 2.
+Window: char, window from which this function is called from and for
+% which colors are modified

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.